Texas barrels into Super Tuesday casting big shadow on 2020

 More than 2 million people had already voted early in Texas even before polls opened for Tuesday's primary.
 And at the last minute, a turning point came at a Texas honkytonk.

-A resurgent Joe Biden packed a Dallas rally Monday night standing with former rivals Pete Buttigieg and Amy Klobuchar, both of whom flew to Texas to endorse the former vice president not 24 hours after each ended their own foundering campaigns.
+A resurgent Joe Biden was in Dallas on Monday night, where former rivals Pete Buttigieg and Amy Klobuchar endorsed the former vice president not 24 hours after each ended their own foundering campaigns.
 They were also joined by Beto O'Rourke — the former Texas congressman who called for confiscating assault rifles during his failed run for the White House, and who Biden introduced to thundering applause.

 "We need somebody who can bring us together and heal us.
 We need somebody who can establish the moral authority of the United States," O'Rourke told the crowd.
 "We need Joe Biden."